Rick Brunson: Coaching career

 From January to April 2007, Brunson worked as an assistant coach with the Denver Nuggets, focusing on player development.
-From 2007 to 2009, he was with the University of Virginia as the Cavaliers' director of basketball operations.
+From 2007 to 2009, he was the University of Virginia Cavaliers' director of basketball operations.
 In May 2009, Brunson was hired as assistant coach for the Hartford Hawks men's basketball team.
-On September 8, 2010, Brunson was hired as an assistant coach for the Chicago Bulls.
+On September 8, 2010, he was hired as an assistant coach for the Chicago Bulls.

 During the 2012–13 season, Brunson served as an assistant coach to Mike Dunlap on the Charlotte Bobcats' staff.

 On September 25, 2016, Brunson was hired by the Minnesota Timberwolves as an assistant coach.
-In May 2018, Brunson resigned amidst allegations made against him regarding misconduct toward two women, while strongly denying the accusations.
+In May 2018, he resigned amid allegations of misconduct toward two women, but strongly denied the allegations.

 Brunson coached at Camden High School in Camden, New Jersey.
 He was Dajuan Wagner Jr.'s head coach.
-Brunson resigned prior to the 2020–21 season while Camden High was ranked the #7 team in the country, but changed his mind a couple days later and remained the coach until 2022.
+Brunson resigned before the 2020–21 season while Camden High was ranked the #7 team in the country, but changed his mind a couple of days later and remained coach until 2022.

-On June 2, 2022, Brunson was hired by the New York Knicks as an assistant coach.
+On June 2, 2022, the New York Knicks hired Brunson as an assistant coach.
+His son, Jalen, joined him on the Knicks a month later, when he signed a four-year $104 million contract.
+In 2026, Jalen and Rick became the first father and son duo to win the NBA Finals together on the same team, with one as a player and the other on the coaching staff.